 Five Star Fonts

-Five Star Fonts has several free designs including an in-the-hoop pin cushion and some fonts.
+Five Star Fonts has several free designs including an in-the-hoop pin cushion and some free fonts.
 So, if you have never worked with downloaded fonts, here’s a great opportunity.

 GG Designs Embroidery

 Are you a quilter who wants some basic stippling stitches to quilt on your embroidery machine?
 Then check out the free designs at GG Designs Embroidery.
 In addition to these quilting specific designs, there is also an adorable free popsicle as well as a free SCARY font that would be perfect for Halloween!

 I’m in love with this whimsical trick or treat design that’s part of the free design collection at Julia’s Needleworks.
 And the masked emoji?
 Super cute.
 What’s nice about this site as well is the fact that you don’t even need to register to access the free designs, just click and download what you want.